In New Zealand, around 25 men are diagnosed with breast cancer each year.

 You might find it helpful to talk with others about your diagnosis and its impact on you.
 This may include your GP, breast care nurse, psychologist/counsellor or other men who have had the same experience.

 We provide three free counselling sessions for anyone who has been diagnosed with breast cancer.

--Cancer Australia also provides a useful resource for men with breast cancer.
+Cancer Australia provides a useful resource for men with breast cancer.

--Professor John Boyages has written a useful book for men with breast cancer:
+Professor John Boyages has written a helpful book for men with breast cancer.